degenrocket/degenrocket-web/README.md

 - (Optional) Show/hide latest comments in intro in `.env`.
 - (Optional) Show/hide categories filter in feed in `.env`.
 - (Optional) Show/hide guest login option in web3 modal in `.env`.

+The full list of settings can be found in `./.env.example`.

 #### Advanced customization